-The Code applies to all associates, officers, our Board of Directors, and contract or temporary associates that work for or on behalf of Avantor and its subsidiaries and affiliated companies in the U.S. and Puerto Rico.
+The Code applies to all associates, officers, our Board of Directors, and contract or temporary associates that work for or on behalf of Avantor and its subsidiaries and affiliated companies Europe.
 Under the Code, we all have a responsibility to:

-- Read and understand the policies and guidelines in the Code. - Comply with applicable laws and regulations in the countries, states, provinces, and cities where we operate. - Think and ask questions before we take action. - Disclose information about conduct you believe might violate laws, ethical business practices, or the Code. - Cooperate with any internal investigations concerning violations of our policies or business misconduct fully and completely. - Complete annual training on the Code and other assigned courses in a timely manner.
+- Read the policies and guidelines in the Code. - Comply with applicable laws and regulations in the countries, states, provinces, and cities where we operate. - Complete annual training on the Code and other assigned courses in a timely manner. - If you suspect irregularities, misconduct or violations in Avantor's accounting or financial activities, you should report concerns according to the procedures outlined in this code